|Nutrition Facts (per serving)|

 Gather the ingredients.

-Melt a tablespoon of the butter in a small, nonstick pan or skillet over medium heat.
-Add the onion and 1/4 teaspoon of the salt to the pan and sauté until just softened and lightly browned.
+Melt 1 tablespoon of the butter in a medium, nonstick skillet over medium heat.
+Add the onion and sauté until just softened and lightly browned.

-Meanwhile, toss the shaved steak with the Worcestershire sauce, garlic powder, and some of the ground black pepper.
+Meanwhile, toss the steak with the Worcestershire sauce, garlic powder, 1/2 teaspoon of salt and the black pepper.

 Transfer the onion to a plate.
-Increase the heat to high and add the shaved steak to the pan in one even layer.
-Cook, without stirring, for 2 minutes or until the steak is browned.
-Stir and continue to cook until completely cooked through.
+Increase the heat to high and add the steak to the pan in one even layer.
+Cook, without stirring, until the steak is browned, about 2 minutes.
+Continue to stir until the steak is completely cooked through.
 Transfer the steak to the plate with the onion.
 Cover to keep warm.

 Toast the bagels, then spread 1 tablespoon of the butter over the 4 halves.

-Melt 2 tablespoons of the butter in the pan over low heat.
+Melt the remaining 2 tablespoons of the butter in the pan over low heat.
 Add half of the beaten eggs, and 1/4 teaspoon of salt.
 Cook, gently stirring with a rubber spatula to expose the raw egg to the bottom of the pan to create an omelet.